-Our nominating and corporate governance committee consists of Saul Factor, who is the chair of the compensation committee, and Stephen Markscheid.
+Upon consummation of this offering, our nominating and corporate governance committee will consist of Saul Factor, who will be the chair of the compensation committee, and Stephen Markscheid.
 Our board of directors has determined that each of the members of this committee satisfies the Nasdaq Marketplace Rules independence requirements.
 The functions of this committee include, among other things: